 Our prospective customers don’t get it

 If you’re having a hard time talking about your business or what you say seems to be ignored, the problem may be you’re talking more about the things you do, as opposed to the things you do for others.
 Or you may be talking to the wrong person.
-Likely, you need to hone your message around your core story and let it lead your customer communications.
+Sometimes, the closer you are to something, the harder it is to explain it to others.
+You know all the details and behind the scene thoughts, considerations, and tireless work that went into the things you offer.
+And your target audience doesn’t know any of it, worse, they don’t really care — they just want to know what you can do for them.
+You may need an outside party to take the things you do and turn them into a compelling story your target audience is waiting and wanting to hear.

 We compete too much on price

 This problem can push a business into financial ruin — servicing low margin sales and trying to make it up in volume.
-Often the problem is a company’s marketing and sales effort is focused on a me-too strategy of comparing products and services apples-to-apples.
-Sales and marketing staff may be too feature and functionality oriented, as opposed to communicating from the worldview of your target audience.
+Often the problem is a company’s marketing and sales effort is focused on a me-too strategy of directly comparing products and services to would-be competitors.
+Sales and marketing staff may be too feature and functionality oriented, as opposed to communicating to the worldview of your target audience.
 You may need a clearer and more convincing message to lower price in the hierarchy of decision making.

 Something is wrong with our website

-I find the problem with many company websites is they’re too much about us and not enough about them.
-Often, what’s believed to be a design problem is really a problem of organization and clarity — burying critical information, not presenting a logical navigation, and unwittingly making a story harder to understand that it should be.
+The problem with many company websites is they’re too much about us and not enough about them.
+Often, what’s believed to be a design problem is really poor organization and lack of clarity in presenting a company’s story — burying critical information, not presenting a logical navigation, and unwittingly making a story harder to understand that it should be.
 Your website should speak directly to target audiences and compel visitors to act.
+Websites should be built around the target visitor, not the company sponsoring it.

 We don’t have enough sales meetings